-Contact an experienced Orange County child support attorney to learn more about the laws on child support.
-As a certified family law attorney, I have the knowledge to help you define child support matters in your best interests.
+Contact an experienced Orange County child support lawyer to learn more about the laws on child support.
+As a certified family law attorney serving Orange County, I have the knowledge to help you definechild support matters in your best interests.

 I handle all types of child support cases in Orange County, including:

 How Is Child Support Determined in Orange County?

 The amount of child support provided in California is determined by a complicated formula.
 All lawyers have access to computer software that enables them to calculate child support payments based on a variety of inputs.
 What is important is not the calculation, however, but rather the advice and counseling that precede it, which is why you need the representation of a trusted Orange County family law lawyer.

 The crucial issues in determining child support payments include:

 - Who is the custodial parent?

 - How much time does the custodial and noncustodial parent have with children?